 2019 entry: 112 UCAS tariff points (or above)

 - Study on the prestigious Ipswich Waterfront.

 - Our course offers a holistic approach in a fun, dynamic environment.

-- Gain practical experience by organising our Summer Ball and local business events.
+- Gain practical experience by organising local events.

 - Our partnerships with international universities provide a diversity of opportunities to study or work abroad.

 - Your employability is our priority – we support you in honing your CV and defining your goals.